What is the Guarantee of Services to Citizens Act?

 How does it help me?

 This Act will help you to avail the citizen related services mentioned in the Act within the stipulated time.
-Whenever the request for the service is made, you shall receive a receipt an acknowledgement slip with GSC number.
+Whenever the request for the service is made, you shall receive a receipt an acknowledgement slip with SAKALA number.
 This ensures that your request for service shall be processed within the specified days.
-With the help of the GSC number, you can monitor the status of your application on this web-site.
+With the help of the SAKALA number, you can monitor the status of your application on this web-site.
 You can also check the status of your application by sending an SMS from your mobile phone.
 In case if your application is rejected or if the service is not provided within the stipulated time, you may file an appeal to the next officer for redress your grievance.

 What will I get on this website?